 ● 1½ tsp Cinnamon, divided

-● ½ cup Flour
+● ½ cup All-purpose Flour

 ● ½ cup Brown Sugar

-● 4 TBSP cold Butter, diced
+● 4 TBSP cold butter, diced

 ● ½ cup Muesli or Granola